TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![footer](../docs/imgs/footer.jpg)

-The footer contains the fictional copyright of the Veg Heads! to as there would be on a real-world site.
+The footer contains the fictional copyright of the Veg Heads! as there would be on a real-world site.

 Custom 404 page